Copyright © Ghost Rider. All rights reserved.

-Our boat's new name, Ghost Rider II, comes from a number of different influences, among them the fact that it was one of Rick's favorite call signs.
+Our boat's name, Ghost Rider, comes from a number of different influences, among them the fact that it was one of Rick's favorite call signs.
 But more importantly it reflects our belief we have some important spirits (ghosts...four of them) riding with us at all times.
 See our "About Us" page for more info on our special ghosts.

-Like most Nordhavns, this boat is purpose-built to go long distances in nearly any conditions, albeit slowly.
-Our cruise speed averages around 7.5 to 8 knots...with a tail wind and following sea we might get her up to 10 knots.
+Like most Nordhavns, this boat was purpose-built to go long distances in nearly any conditions, albeit slowly.
+Its cruise speed averages around 7.5 to 8 knots...with a tail wind and following sea it might get up to 10 knots.
 But as with any full displacement trawler, the slower you go then the farther you can go.
 Rather than plagiarize what's already been written about the N50, the truly curious can read about it at the following links: